-- The state appropriation and estimates of state fringe benefit support. - Efficiencies, cost-reductions and reallocations rolled out permanently into the base budget. - Revenue enhancement/implementation of charges previously approved by the Board. - Expenditures for quality: faculty hiring plan, course coverage and an enriched educational experience. - Expenditures for increased financial aid.
+- The state appropriation and estimates of state fringe benefit support. - Efficiencies, cost-reductions and reallocations rolled out permanently into the base budget. - Revenue enhancement/implementation of charges previously approved by the Board. - Expenditures for quality: faculty hiring plan, course coverage and an enriched educational experience. - Expenditures for the 27th payroll.